JeetChakraborty97/Netflix-Movies-and-TV-Shows-Analysis-PostgreSQL/README.md

 Database Creation: The project starts by creating a database named SQL_Project_2_Netflix_Data_Analysis.

-Table Creation: A table named Tb_netflix is created to store the netflix.csv data.
+Table Creation: A table named Tb_netflix is created to store the Netflix data from the netflix.csv file.

 ```SQL
 -- Creating the tables